Master the Supply Chain Logistics Evolution

 According to Inbound Logistics’ 2019 Logistics IT Market Research Survey: “Corporations continue to seek business intelligence solutions that help create a competitive advantage through reduced [supply chain] costs, increased efficiency and better decision-making capabilities.
 This includes the continued automation and convergence of transportation management, accounting and accounts payable systems.
 Accounting departments require accurate accrual and allocation of transportation expenses.
 Supply chain/logistics departments seek greater visibility and timely access to their data to manage and control processes.”

 Interestingly, workable solutions include everything from simple sensors and smartphones to the age-old electronic data interchange (EDI) and application programming interfaces (APIs).
 The less expensive tools enable users to scan and sort items, check for special conditions, categorize high-value or timed packages, record a signature and photograph a delivery spot and determine on-time delivery.
-On the other side of the spectrum, EDI and API offer a foundation for digitizing logistics and transportation procedures to achieve all new levels of collaboration and end-to-end visibility.
+On the other side of the spectrum, EDI and API offer a foundation for digitizing logistics and transportation procedures to achieve all new levels of collaboration and end-to-end supply chain visibility.